 The general approach with WebExtensions is similar, but the details are all different.
 With WebExtensions you supply localized strings as a collection of JSON files, one for each locale.

-To retrieve localized strings in add-on code, use the
+To retrieve localized strings in extension code, use the

-With WebExtensions you write an HTML file that presents the settings UI, which can include a script for persisting the settings.
+With WebExtensions you write an HTML file that presents the settings UI, which can include a script for persisting the settings for your extension.
 The script gets access to all the WebExtensions APIs, and it's generally expected that you should use the

 storage API to persist settings.